joshbrew/HEG_ESP32/Device_README.txt

+See below the instructions for the device commands and notes on device initialization and connecting.

+*****TO FLASH THIS SOFTWARE ON YOUR ESP32*****

-HEG WiFi WIP implementation.
+HEG ESP32 WiFi/BLE implementation.
 Do not follow these instructions unless you are building from scratch or intend to modify the firmware yourself, otherwise use our .bin files provided and flash your respective ESP32 model via the web interface provided.

-*****TO FLASH THIS SOFTWARE ON YOUR ESP32*****

 You need Arduino IDE: https://www.arduino.cc/en/Main/Software You may need the CP210x Drivers from Silicon Labs: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers